anquanscan/sec-tools/README.md

 [SmartContracts](https://github.com/cedricwalter/SmartContracts): Collection of links, tools for securing Smart Contracts
 [infected_virus](https://github.com/Ananya-0306/infected_virus): Python virus that will make your pc paralyzed once it opened :D
 [cisco-h](https://github.com/anouarbensaad/cisco-h): This tool is virtual cisco_router to simulate telnet hacker connexion in Python which logs HackerIP and Command Lines
 [ProFTPD-1.3.3c-Backdoor_Command_Execution_Automated_Script](https://github.com/shafdo/ProFTPD-1.3.3c-Backdoor_Command_Execution_Automated_Script): A script to interact with the ProFTPD-1.3.3c inbuilt backdoor
+[contain-git](https://github.com/SleepingPanda/contain-git): contain-git is an extension for the Mozilla Firefox web browser to help prevent a number of Git and Git-like hosting services from tracking your activity across the web.